TheSonOfThomp/AdamThompson/Portfolio/markdown/noom.md

 </figure>

 After taking the final prototype and usability decision matrix to a developer meeting, the rest of the team was on board.
 I sent the designs to Zeplin, and the improved meal logging experience was ready to be built!

+##Results
+###Design to stand the test of time
+Two years later, Noom Coach still uses this workflow, and has adopted some visual styles and design patterns for use elsewhere in the app.
+From casual conversation with current employees, this design has helped increase both user retention metrics and boosted average number of meals successfully logged.

 <div class="folio-nav prev home">
 	<a href="../">Home</a>